joaoSantos-l/Lunacipher/README.md

 We will encrypt the passwords using [AES](https://stackoverflow.com/questions/70061906/how-to-encrypt-password-while-saving-in-database-in-flutter-sqlite-dart-applicat) for more security.

 ## Ideas
-Email verification for password recovery
+Email verification for password recovery.
-Password Generator
+Password Generator.